P403n1x87/austin/README.md

 On Windows, Austin can be easily installed from the command line from the Chocolatey repositories.

+On macOS, Austin can be easily installed from the command line using homebrew.

 For any other platform, compiling Austin from sources is as easy as cloning the repository and running the C compiler.